 8

-Each card belongs to a group.
+Each card bears a predisposition, shown by the icon in its top-left corner.
 The group with the most visible cards on the board becomes dominant and changes the rules for both players.

 Cards in their matching zone count 3x toward dominance